 A maiden Championship hundred in 2015 was also quite something.
 Roland-Jones observed Yorkshire's deserved status as newly-crowned county champions and treated it with unexpected disdain as he summoned a freewheeling first-class century which belied his position at No. 10 in Middlesex's batting order.

 Yorkshire clearly inspired him to the heights.
 It was a quickfire 79 and three wickets in the second innings to help Middlesex to victory over Yorkshire that brought him his maiden call-up to England's Test squad for the first Test against Pakistan in July 2016.
-He finished 2016 with 54 wickets, following 48 and 43 in the previous two seasons, figures which hardly screamed to England "pick me" but which began to get him talked about as a Test contender and which, combined with his dangerous lower middle-order hitting, were proof of his immense usefulness to his county.
+He finished 2016 with 54 wickets, following 48 and 43 in the previous two seasons, and it was his cruel misfortune that his breakthrough year in 2017 would coincide with his body letting him down.

 Batting & Fielding

 Explore Statsguru Analysis

 |Middlesex vs Glamorgan||19||2/50 & 5/61||12-Sep-2022||Lord's||FC|

 |Middlesex vs Durham||35||4/67 & 0/20||25-Jul-2022||Chester-le-Street||FC|